Mumbai–Nagpur Expressway: New township development

 The Government of Maharashtra has authorized MSRDC to act as the New Town Development Authority to venture into the long-term development of 19 new towns. at strategic nodes, which is also coined as 'Krushi Samruddhi Nagar.'
-The provisions are enacted under sub-sec (1) and section 113 of the MR & TP Act, 1966.
-The developmental objective to propose these new towns is to encourage the self-employment potential of the regional population through their primitive occupation i.e., agriculture or agro-related businesses.
+The provisions are enacted under sub-section (1) and section 113 of the MR & TP Act, 1966.
+The developmental objective to propose these new towns is to encourage the self-employment potential of the regional population through their primitive occupation, i.e., agriculture or agro-related businesses.

-Every township developed under the initiative of Krushi Samruddhi Nagar will be built in a land area of approximately 1000-1500 hectares.
-The new towns shall serve as the utility economic nodes for food processing industry, integrated logistics, and domestic food markets along with education centers, skill development institutes, healthcare facilities, and commercial and residential housings.
-The new townships will offer huge industrial land-banks with a focus on dedicated export-oriented infrastructure and integrated logistics to ease supply chain with enhanced road connectivity for domestic markets.
+Every township developed under the initiative of Krushi Samruddhi Nagar will be built on a land area of approximately 1000-1500 hectares.
+The new towns shall serve as the utility economic nodes for food processing industry, integrated logistics, and domestic food markets, along with education centers, skill development institutes, healthcare facilities, and commercial and residential housings.
+The new townships will offer huge industrial land-banks with a focus on dedicated export-oriented infrastructure and integrated logistics to ease the supply chain with enhanced road connectivity for domestic markets.

-The 19 new towns will be developed at strategic intersections at a distance of 30 to 40 km from each other.
-These towns will be developed in two phases; phase one includes seven townships while the remaining eleven townships will be developed in phase two.
-The new towns will encompass essential facilities including schools, Industrial Training Institutes (ITIs), skill development centers, institutes providing technical education and amp, higher education, hospitals, police stations, playgrounds, open spaces, parks and sports complexes.
+The 19 new towns will be developed at strategic intersections, at a distance of 30 to 40 km from each other.
+These towns will be developed in two phases; phase one includes seven townships, while the remaining eleven townships will be developed in phase two.
+The new towns will encompass essential facilities including schools, Industrial Training Institutes (ITIs), skill development centers, institutes providing technical education and amp, higher education, hospitals, police stations, playgrounds, open spaces, parks, and sports complexes.
 The new townships will be easily accessible from main roads, feeder roads, national or state highways intersecting the Samruddhi Expressway through the public transport system.
 The MSRDC adopted land pooling model for land acquisition, wherein 30 percent of the total land acquired under 'Krushi Samruddhi Kendra' program will be returned to landowners.
 The farmers will also receive compensation of Rs 50,000 per hectare for non-irrigated land and Rs 1 lakh every year for irrigated land for the next 10 years.
 Based on the suggestions from Wildlife Institute of India (WII), wildlife mitigation measures are planned and necessary structures like cattle underpasses are being built for uninterrupted wildlife movement.
 Around 320 private communicators were trained and deployed by MSRDC for land acquisition negotiations with prospecting landowners.

 Route alignment

 The Mumbai–Nagpur Expressway will travel through 10 key districts directly and 14 districts indirectly via feeder roads, 24 talukas, and 392 villages.
-The 10 main districts are Nagpur, Wardha, Amravati, Washim, Buldhana, Jalna, Aurangabad, Nashik, Ahmednagar and Thane.
-The other 14 districts include Chandrapur, Bhandara, Gondia, Gadchiroli, Yavatmal, Akola, Hingoli, Parbhani, Nanded, Beed, Dhule, Jalgaon, Palghar and Raigad.
+The 10 main districts are Nagpur, Wardha, Amravati, Washim, Buldhana, Jalna, Aurangabad, Nashik, Ahmednagar, and Thane.
+The other 14 districts include Chandrapur, Bhandara, Gondia, Gadchiroli, Yavatmal, Akola, Hingoli, Parbhani, Nanded, Beed, Dhule, Jalgaon, Palghar, and Raigad.

-Yavatmal City is going to Connect with Four Lane road to Samruddhi Expressway and Amravati too.Four Lane Road will be construct between Yavatmal City to Badnera.
+Yavatmal City is going to connect with Four Lane road to the Samruddhi Expressway and Amravati too.
+Four Lane Road will be constructed between Yavatmal City and Badnera.